vicanso/elton-compress/README.md

 - `BrCompressor` brotli compress is better for http, most modern browser support it.
 - `SnappyCompressor` snappy compress is fast, but not aim for maximum compression.
 It's useful for Intranet.

+If brotli compress is supported, build tags should add `brotli`.

 ```go
 package main